stefan-hoeck/idris2-tutorial/src/Tutorial/Functions1.md

 and the backslash is chosen since it resembles the Greek letter *lambda*.
-The `\n =>` syntax introduces a new anonymous function of one argument called `n`, the implementation of which is on the right hand side of the function error.
+The `\n =>` syntax introduces a new anonymous function of one argument called `n`, the implementation of which is on the right hand side of the function arrow.
 Like other top level functions, lambdas can have more than one arguments, separated by commas: `\x,y => x * x + y`.
 When we pass lambdas as arguments to higher order functions,